pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_stata.rst

    tips.to_csv('tips2.csv')

-Pandas can also export to Stata file format with the :meth:`DataFrame.to_stata` method.
+pandas can also export to Stata file format with the :meth:`DataFrame.to_stata` method.

 .. code-block:: python